-So take some time to find websites, social media feeds and other resources that you can go through and learn from.
+So take some time to find websites, social media feeds, and other resources you can learn from.

-Another option is to make use of your local library and find reference books to work through.
+Another option is to use your local library and find reference books to work through.

 This is an inexpensive way to learn.

-If you have some spare cash, you could also subscribe to one or two fitness magazines.
+You could also subscribe to one or two fitness magazines with some cash.

-They are usually packed with useful content and often contain the latest techniques and fitness ideas that are rising in popularity in gyms across the world.
+They are usually packed with useful content and often contain the latest techniques and fitness ideas that are rising in popularity in gyms worldwide.

-These are all good and well, but at some point, you need to start looking at the bigger picture.
+These are all good and well, but you need to start looking at the bigger picture at some point.

-If you don’t upskill yourself, you are going to be left behind.
+If you don’t upskill yourself, you will be left behind.

-As a personal trainer, you should always be looking to continue your overall development.
+As a personal trainer, you should always seek to continue your overall development.